-First day of summer brings excessive heat, fire concerns in California
+First day of meteorological summer brings excessive heat, fire concerns in California

 Water supplies are already running low heading into the summer, and soil moisture is in the bottom few percentiles — meaning it’s near-record dry.
 In Northern California, that’s a deficit of greater than half a foot of water.

-“We’ve had below normal rainfall not only this season but the past season,” said Vasquez.
+“We’ve had below normal rainfall not only this season but the past season,” Vasquez said.
 “The previous two years we did get some rainfall but we’ve had a drought.
 We’re starting with the snowmelt that’s taken place, but there’s just about zero snowfall cover across the Central Sierra.
 There are pretty low reservoirs as well.

 Meanwhile, extended outlooks don’t offer any prospects for relief from hot temperatures or bone-dry humidity.
 NOAA’s Climate Prediction Center is highlighting probabilities of unusually hot, dry weather for at least the next three months.